Syrians in Lebanon: Aid

 The Lebanese government and NGO's provide assistance to the displaced refugees.
 Medair, a Swiss NGO, provides aid to Syrian refugees in Lebanon through various means.
 Housing is supported through distribution of shelter kits and improvements of living conditions for the refugees who have found a place to stay; healthcare, mapping, and hygiene also fall under the contributions of Medair to refugees in Lebanon.
 Caritas Lebanon is another NGO that aids refugees under the Catholic Church.
 Providing resources in the form of settlements to over 100 families of Syrian refugees in Lebanon; Caritas navigated the Lebanese governments not permitting formal refugee camps by providing materials that could be added to existing structures to create shelter for the refugees.

+Amidst the economic crisis in Lebanon, the European Union faced a surge of refugees entering from Lebanon mainly towards Cyprus.
+In response, the EU provide €1 billion to the Lebanese government in 2024 for over three years to help prevent a surge of refugees leaving Lebanon into Europe.
+This sparked outrage among Lebanese as it prompts Syrians to permanently settle in Lebanon.
+The head of the Lebanese Forces party, Samir Geagea, his party will “continue exerting all efforts until the last illegal migrant leaves Lebanon”.